laravel/docs/http-client.md

         return $request->url() === 'http://test.com/posts';
     });

-And if you want to make sure no request was sent at all, you can make use of `assertNothingSent`:
+Or, if you would like to assert that no requests were sent, you may use the `assertNothingSent` method:

     Http::fake();

     Http::assertNothingSent();